 - 3Q.
 Do I have to renew my membership every year?
 If so, what is the cost? - A. An IHSA Official's License expires every June 30th, regardless of when it becomes effective.
 An official must renew his/her membership each year before the June 30th expiration.
 To renew a license, the cost is \$50.00 online or \$60.00 through the mail for the first sport and \$15.00 for each additional sport.
 Renewals are completed online and begin May 1st. - 4Q.
-When do renewal notices go out? - A. Renewal notices are online in your personal site starting May 1st each year. - 5Q.
-What should I do if I can't access my renewal form? - A. Call the IHSA Officials Department at 309-663-6377. - 6Q.
+When do renewal notices go out? - A. Renewal reminder notices are emailed and are online in your personal site starting May 1st each year. - 5Q.
+What should I do if I can't access my renewal form? - A. Email the IHSA Officials Department at officials@ihsa.org or call the IHSA Office at 309-663-6377. - 6Q.
 What if I do not complete my renewal by the deadline? - A. You are required to pay a late fee (p.
-12).
+12). - 7Q.
+Can I pay my license renewal over the phone? - A. No, payments must be submitted online or sent via check by mail with the printed renewal form.